 It’s the Year 208X, Mars is in the process of terraformation with an expected timeline of 300 years until completion.
 Back on Earth, a great war erupts and millions of migrants look to Mars to flee their home.
 The Planet Remodelling Project is accelerated with the aid of ANTS, a completely robotic automated system.
 Migrants build large dome-shaped colonies in regions with now stable climates and rush to construct cities within them to sustain the flow of refugees.
 Time passes and the World Federation has set up military colonies on Deimos and Phobos, and the dwarf-planet Ceres is being moved to Mars’ orbit to help create an ocean for the planet.
 One day, communication is suddenly lost with the surface of Mars, a peacekeeping force called DAT who are currently training on Deimos are sent to investigate…

-This is an unusual setup as usually, you would have different buttons for different attacks but I can see it being like this because it was originally a Vita game – however, this HD version isn’t on the Vita, so why not upgrade the controls to use the controller to its fullest?
-L2/R2 aren’t even used due to them just simply remapping the controls.
+This is an unusual setup as you would usually have different buttons for each attack, but I can see it being like this because it was originally a Vita game – however, this HD version isn’t on the Vita, so why not upgrade the controls to use the controller to its fullest?
+L2/R2 isn’t even used due to them just simply remapping the controls.

-As you work your way through the 35 missions one thing will become clear – this game is from an era of simple drop in/drop out combat mechanics where anyone can pick up the game, play it for 10-20 minutes then come back to it later.
-Upon playing Assault Gunners HD Edition, I instantly got an Earth Defence Force vibe where you enter a level and upon destroying the robots you will either get health packs or new weapons which you don’t examine until the mission ends.
-The downside is that there aren’t hundreds of weapons like in EDF, there is around five per mission, which are handily listed on the mission select screen so you know which you have and haven’t got.
+As you work your way through the 35 missions one thing will become clear – this game is from an era of simple drop-in/drop-out combat mechanics where anyone can pick up the game, play it for 10-20 minutes then come back to it later.
+Upon playing Assault Gunners HD Edition, I instantly got an Earth Defence Force vibe where you enter a level and upon destroying the robots you will either get health packs or new weapons that you don’t examine until the mission ends.
+The downside is that there aren’t hundreds of weapons like in EDF, there is around five per-mission, which are handily listed on the mission select screen so you know which you have and haven’t got.

 If you can’t proceed on a level due to you being taken out too fast or your weapons aren’t causing enough damage, then you need to visit the hanger.
 Here you can swap all of your weapons around, use gained points to unlock new bodies, paint the SATs, and create your perfect team.
 That’s right, team… Every mission consists of you and three other CPU controlled Mechas, which you can fully kit out and name in the hanger – which is why I’m not sure why the multiplayer was scrapped (the PS Vita original had it).
 I do like the fact you can customise every single Mecha though as it means you can create an army of 10+ Mechas and pick the ones you wish to take into battle with you.
 You can even clone them so you don’t have to remember what you picked if you want them all to be the same.